We were promised AGI.

 The era of cookie-cutter development is over.
 LLMs will make it cheaper and cheaper to ship software.
 Instead of pandering to low-code shortcuts, engineer-led customization for each customer will define the next generation of enterprise software.
 This will be the true beginning of "software as a service."

-3—Custom UX and features during implementation
+3—Custom Agentic UX and features during implementation

 Agentic UX requires deep customization: 0.1% change in the UX can be the difference between augmenting labor and replacing it.
 Consequently, this small shift can also be the difference between a $10M ROI vs a $100M ROI for customers.